Registering a child who has recently arrived in the country in primary education

 • mathematics, taught in French, for pupils without sufficient knowledge of German.

-The number of lessons and subjects taught in a welcome course are set according to the academic and language assessment for the pupil, which is determined in conjunction with whoever has parental authority, and according to their individual educational training plan, which is prepared at the time of registration by the regular class teacher, in collaboration with the teacher in charge of the welcome classes and the teaching staff.
+The number of lessons and subjects taught in a welcome class are set according to the academic and language assessment for the pupil, which is determined in conjunction with whoever has parental authority, and according to their individual educational training plan, which is prepared at the time of enrolment by the regular class teacher, in collaboration with the teacher in charge of the welcome classes and the teaching staff.

 Organisation of the welcome classes